RayHightower/RayHightower.com/_posts/2024-02-22-raisefest-teamwork.markdown

 ### Attention Capital Raisers

-Have you raised $1M in capital (or more) in the last twelve months?
-If so, we might have something for you.
-Right here in Arizona.
+Have you raised $1M+ in capital in the last twelve months?

+You might be a traditional co-sponsor.
+Or perhaps you are using the Fund of Funds model or an SPV to deliver for your investors.
+If so, this opportunity might fit you.
+And it's right here in Arizona.

-Intrigued?
-[Contact us](/contact) and you'll hear from us quickly.
-Maybe we'll meet in person at RaiseFest!
+* [Contact us](/contact) and you'll hear from us quickly.
+* We might meet in person at [RaiseFest '24](https://raisefest.com)!

 ### Deal + Team

-If you're at [RaiseFest 2024](https://raisefest.com), then you know something about capital raising, business leadership, and teamwork.
-You also know that successful investors look for solid deals and great teams.
+As a successful capital raiser, you understand business leadership and teamwork.
+You know that the best investors make decisions by looking at the deal and the team.

 <img src="/images/midtown_team.jpg" width="600" alt="Midtown Team in Tucson, AZ" title="Midtown Team in Tucson, AZ" />

-### Due Diligence

-Check out our team in these photos.
-We were on-site for a due-diligence tour in Arizona.
-This team knows how to put deals together and bring them home.

-### Track Record

-The team's track-record includes:
+These photos are from a recent 2-day DD in Arizona.
+Investors appreciate our track record, which includes:

 * 1,700+ doors of multifamily ownership.
+* Acquisitions leadership for a $1.5B hedge fund.
 * 25+ years of civil and structural engineering experience.
-* 18+ years of military leadership.
+* 18+ years of military leadership experience.
+* 20+ years of project management experience.
 * 20+ years of construction company ownership.
 * 18+ years of real estate brokerage + deal-making experience.
-* Acquisitions leadership for a $1.5B hedge fund.
 * Multiple members with 20+ years in the tech industry.
 * 21+ years starting & running technology companies, including successful exits.
+* Decades of experience in asset management and property management.
 * Multiple members with boots-on-the ground experience in the great State of Arizona.

-### Attention Capital Raisers
+### Next Steps for Capital Raisers

+We have room for one or two capital raisers in our next deal.
+If this interests you, let's talk.
+You can:

-If you're a capital raiser with a successful record, let's talk.
-[Contact us](/contact) and you'll hear from us quickly.
-We might even speak in person at RaiseFest.
+* [Contact us](/contact) via this form, and you'll hear from us quickly.
+* Approach one of us at RaiseFest in person.

 We look forward to speaking with you!